MVanderloo/dotfiles/README.md

 Well you have to get the repo somehow.

 ### Stow
 GNU Stow is a symlink manager and it is the reason for the directory structure of this repository.
 It takes a package from the root of this repository and symlinks it to the proper location.
+This is not mandatory but it takes away all the work of symlinks.
 See below for an example.

 ### Bash
-To run the install.sh scripts.
+Many packages include an install.sh script for things that require more than just a file in the right place.

-### System Package manager
+### Package manager
 This depends on the system, on MacOS you have to install Homebrew and on Fedora it comes with dnf.

 ## Stow Packages Example